Q: Describe what you publish in 25 characters or less.

 Q: What additional evaluations, if any, does a piece go through before it is accepted?

 A: Once in awhile, when I get those goosebumps or just an aha, acceptance will come right away.
-What is more common is that we move poems through a step ladder of computer folders - into the likely or very likely groupings based on a first reading.
-Sort of like mining for gold nuggets by sending them into a sliuce box.
-The good stuff falls out.
+Other times it takes longer while we weigh it against other submissions.
 When a poem is accepted, we will send along a proof formatted for publication so the poet can check that any formatting or italics comes through as intended.
 The proof will also include a tentative bio and a request for an optional photo (for our online version) if you want readers to know you in that way.

 Q: What is a day in the life of an editor like for you?

-A: We (which is me and my assistant, Katie Kowalski) have day jobs, so first we get up and go to those other jobs.
-Then, after work, we get to be poetry editors.
-Much of the work is done necessarily in an hour or two here and there.
+A: Much of the work is done necessarily in an hour or two here and there.
 We read submissions year-round and often accept poems for an issue or two ahead, especially if something about the poem has a seasonal feel to it.
 Once we get to the month before publication, the pace picks up and we select the bulk of the poems that will go into the next issue.
-The magazine's layout is the same each issue - 48 pages including bios, 13-pitch Georgia font for the text, 18-pitch bold for the title, and 16-pitch Monotype Corsiva for the byline, center-stapled with (hopefully) an eye-catching cover.
-Then we proofread, proofread some more, email the manuscript to our printer, get the proof copy and proofread some more.
-Once the printer delivers the new issue, we email a heads-up to our contributors so they will know to look in their mailboxes.
+The magazine's layout is the same each issue - 60+ pages including bios, 13-pitch Georgia font for the text, 18-pitch bold for the title, and 16-pitch Monotype Corsiva for the byline, and (hopefully) an eye-catching cover.

 Q: How important do you feel it is for publishers to embrace modern technologies?